lpfgarcia/m2n/README.md

 ### How to load the datasets?

-The easiest way to load the datasets (.RData files) is with the dump function:
+The easiest way to load the datasets (.RData files) is with the dget function:

 ```
 # load the iris dataset with random noise
-data = read.arff("meta-level/database/rand/iris.RWeka");
+data = dget("meta-level/database/rand/iris.RData");

 ```